VidCoin/VidCoin-Android-SDK/Documentation.md

 ## Server-side callback (optional)
-If you want to use a server-side callback to credit your users, you can download our PHP SDK: [https://github.com/VidCoin/VidCoin-PHP-SDK](https://github.com/VidCoin/VidCoin-PHP-SDK)
+If you want to use a server-side callback to credit your users, please refer to the following documentation: [http://documentation.vidcoin.com/Vidcoin-Server-Callback.html](http://documentation.vidcoin.com/Vidcoin-Server-Callback.html)